avitorio/outstatic/examples/docs/outstatic/content/v1.4/introduction.md

 Collections form the structure of your website, so you probably won't be creating them often.
 When you log in to your Outstatic dashboard for the first time, you'll be asked to create a **Collection**.

-Collections are organised as folders in your GitHub repository, for example:
+Collections are organised as folders in your GitHub repository under the following path:

 `/outstatic/content/{collection}`

 ### What's a Document?

 A Document is what you will be creating and editing more frequently.
-In the case of our example above, a Document would be a blog post and saved at:
+In the case of our example above, a Document would be a blog post.

-`/outstatic/content/{collection}/{document}`
+Documents are saved at: `/outstatic/content/{collection}/{document}`

-Imagine we create a blog post titled: *How to raise a dragon* - the full document path would be: `/outstatic/content/posts/how-to-raise-a-dragon.mdx`
+Imagine we create a blog post titled: _How to raise a dragon_ \- the document would be: `/outstatic/content/posts/how-to-raise-a-dragon.md`

 Documents contains some data by default: